Home Events

 Megha McSwain is the Texas Editor for DiningOut Magazine, managing editorial content for Houston and Dallas.
 Megha was born in Mumbai, India, and currently resides in Houston.
 She has a passion for reporting on food, restaurants, chefs, and travel, and has contributed to outlets like Food Network, Eater, InsideHook, Resy, Texas Monthly, and Texas Highways throughout her career.
 As a trusted member of the local media, Megha also appears as a regular guest on local lifestyle television shows, Great Day Houston on KHOU11, and Texas Today on NBC5.

-RARE Steak Championship, an all-you-can-eat steak festival, is bringing the heat to Atlanta this spring. | Photo by DiningOut Events
+RARE Steak Championship, an all-you-can-eat steak festival, is bringing the heat this fall. | Photo by DiningOut Events

-RARE Steak Championship, an all-you-can-eat steak festival, is bringing the heat to Atlanta this spring. | Photo by DiningOut Events
+RARE Steak Championship, an all-you-can-eat steak festival, is bringing the heat this fall. | Photo by DiningOut Events

 Steaks are high in Atlanta this spring.
 On Thursday, April 9, DiningOut’s nationally touring RARE Steak Championship will make its Atlanta debut, transforming Pullman Yards into a high-energy culinary arena where more than two dozen restaurants will compete for steak supremacy.
 Produced by DiningOut Events, the immersive tasting experience blends the elegance of a steakhouse showcase with the electric atmosphere of a late-night warehouse party.